The combinatorial formula for open gravitational descendents: Introduction

-The last section, \ref{sec:last}, proves the combinatorial formula, Equation \ref{eq:combinatorial formula}.
-With the aid of the explicit angular form constructed in Section \ref{sec:sphere} we write an integral which describes the descendent.
+The last section, Section \ref{sec:last}, proves the combinatorial formula, Theorem \ref{thm:comb_model}.
+With the aid of the explicit angular form constructed in Section \ref{sec:sphere} an integral representation of the open gravitations descendent is given.
 The integral depends explicitly on the boundary conditions.
-We then use the properties of special canonical multisections to iteratively integrate by parts, until we reach an integrated form of the formula, Theorem \ref{thm:int_form}.
-Then, by performing a detailed study of the Kasteleyn orientations and multiplicative constants they contribute, we are able to Laplace transform the integrated formula and obtain the main theorem, Theorem \ref{thm:comb_model}.
+The properties of special canonical multisections are then used to iteratively integrate by parts, until an integrated form of the combinatorial formula, Theorem \ref{thm:int_form}, is obtained.
+Finally, by performing a detailed study of the Kasteleyn orientations and multiplicative constants they contribute\footnote{This study also applies to the closed case, and gives a conceptual calculation in terms of discrete spin structures of a constant appearing in Kontsevich's work \cite[Appendix C]{Kont}, which was the subject of several other works.}, we are able to apply Laplace transform to the integrated formula and obtain the main theorem, Theorem \ref{thm:comb_model}.